 This part is my fault, though.
 I definitely used a pie plate that was too big.
 Had I used a regular 9-inch glass pan, I think it would have been okay because it held my filling just fine.
 In the future, I’ll remember to leave enough dough above the rim of the pie plate to allow for shrinkage.

+But guess what?
 When I sliced it and put it on plates, no one cared that it didn’t fill my pie pan.
-We all dove in.
+Look.
+At.
+This.

 The crust was a bit chewy, but the flavor was good.
 While this crust was nothing like my mom’s homemade, and it wasn’t as flaky and tender as a typical store-bought pie shell, it is a decent gluten-free substitute.
 Once you fill it with something delicious, it is certainly a worthy vessel.

 If I do say so myself, my homemade pie filling was delectable.
-I used a Strawberry Glacé Pie recipe from my old Betty Crocker cookbook and omitted the cream cheese layer.
+I omitted the cream cheese layer because I didn’t have cream cheese in the house, but we didn’t miss it.
 Everyone in our house scarfed it right down — crust and all.
-Of course, you can make this recipe with any pie dough you please, gluten free or regular.
+Of course, you can make this recipe with any pie dough you please, gluten-free or regular.